Alto High School

 Alto High School (AHS) is a public high school in Alto, Texas.
 It is part of the Alto Independent School District which is located in south central Cherokee County and classified as a 2A school by the UIL.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-22 school year, the Texas Education Agency rated the school an 85 out of 100, giving it a B.

 Campus

 Serving students in grades 9-12, Alto High School is a small community-based school.

 In 2013, U.S. News & World Report awarded its bronze medal to the school based on its performance on state exit exams.
 As of 2015, the school had 194 students and 20 faculty members.

 Athletics

 The Alto Yellow Jackets compete in the following sports: